 When tough decisions must be made, you probably want your emotional, knee-jerk reactions to be moderated by rational thought.
 This relies on a balance between the regions of the brain known as the prefrontal cortex and the amygdala.
 The prefrontal cortex, which is responsible for reason, problem-solving and decision making, is larger in humans relative to other primates.
 The amygdala is a brain region associated with the fight or flight response.
 Research using MRI scans of the brain has revealed that the careful balance between the prefrontal cortex and amygdala hinges on adequate sleep.
 According to neuroscientist Matthew Walker,

 ""With a full night of plentiful sleep, we have a balanced mix between our emotional gas pedal (amygdala) and brake (prefrontal cortex).3"

 When you’re under slept, however, this relationship becomes unstable— resulting in heightened emotions.

 Each night while we're asleep, our brain performs processes crucial to memory consolidation.
 Fresh information is transferred to long term memory, which in turn, frees up our inbox, ensuring our brain is ready to learn new information the following day3.
 Research indicates that even a 90-minute nap following new information can boost memory by 20% when compared to staying awake4.
 Losing a single night of sleep can create a memory deficit of 40%—which is why experts advise against all-nighters3.

 Sleep is a key ingredient for mental clarity.
 It can improve reaction time, lower emotional reactivity, and enhance memory.
 But healthy sleep starts with your circadian rhythm.
-Find out whether your circadian rhythm is aligned now.

 - Van den Berg, J. & Neely, G. Performance on a Simple Reaction Time Task While Sleep Deprived.
 Percept.
 Mot.
 Skills 102, 589–599 (2006).